Ethical labour standard

 - Appoint labour champions across VGC

-- Improve worker engagement including multi-lingual communication channels
+- Improve worker engagement including multiple communication channels

 - Include checks on modern slavery in our procurement processes.